 Official Test Run Logs

 should be used in preference to these, but these results can sometimes be useful, for example

 if it is suspected that a test failure on the official testbed

 is not caused by an actual NetBSD bug but by some failure specific to that testbed instance.

 Some differences between these tests and the official ones are:

-- These tests are run on a far less regular schedule
+- These tests are not run on a regular schedule.

 - The i386 test results here cover a longer period of historical data, going back to December 2008.

 - These tests may be hosted on a different version of NetBSD, or on Linux.

 - These tests may be run using a different version of qemu or gxemul, or in the case of the "amd64-baremetal" tests, on physical hardare.